Northern puffer: Habitat

 The northern puffer inhabits bays, estuaries and protected coastal waters at depths of 10–183 m in the northwest Atlantic.
 It ranges from Florida (U.S.) to Newfoundland (Canada).

 Diet

 The northern puffer feeds primarily on shellfish, and occasionally on finfish.
 Using its beak-like mouth it can extract shellfish from their shells and sometimes break the shells to obtain a meal.
 They will attack blue crabs, blowing water underneath to turn the crab over, then attack the underside before it can right itself.

 Life cycle

-Little is known about the life cycle of the northern puffer.
-They spawn from May through August in shallow, nearshore waters.
-The female lays adhesive eggs that attach to the sandy or muddy bottom, and the male guards the eggs until they hatch.
+Northern puffers spawn from May through August in shallow water over sandy or muddy bottoms.
+The adhesive eggs are defended by the male until they hatch.